Abby Wambach: 2007 FIFA Women's World Cup

-The United States faced Brazil in the semi-finals in what would become a controversial and game-changing match for the team.
-Coach Greg Ryan decided to bench starting goalkeeper, Hope Solo, and instead started Brianna Scurry, a veteran goalkeeper who had started in three World Cups and two Olympics, but who had started very few matches since the 2004 Olympics.
-The U.S. was defeated 4–0 by Brazil.
-The loss relegated them to a final match against Norway, which they won 4–1, to secure third place standing at the tournament.
-Wambach scored a brace with goals in the 30th and 46th minutes.
-She ended the tournament having scored six goals in six matches, despite her head injury and a previous foot injury suffered during a friendly match against Finland just a month prior to the World Cup.
+For the semifinal against Brazil, Ryan decided to bench starting goalkeeper Hope Solo, and instead started Brianna Scurry, a veteran goalkeeper who had started in three World Cups and two Olympics, but who had played few competitive matches since the 2004 Olympics.
+The U.S. was defeated 4–0, but managed to secure a third-place finish in the tournament with a 4–1 over Norway.
+Wambach scored two goals during the third-place match, bringing her 2007 World Cup total to six goals in six matches.
+(Note: Attributed to multiple references:)